Our Approach to Responsible Mining

 The 17 United Nations (UN) Sustainable Development Goals (SDGs) were adopted by all UN member states in 2015 to provide a shared blueprint and set targets for peace and prosperity for people and the planet.
 We have embedded the SDG targets into the methodology of our materiality assessment, which has helped us to identify the SDGs where we can have the greatest impact for the communities and countries where we operate.

-• Workers are provided with healthy food options, annual health check-ups, and regular health and safety training.
+• Workers are provided with healthy food options at remote locations, annual health check-ups, and regular health and safety training

-• We improve road safety on and off site, certify environmental management systems, and invest in community health programs and infrastructure.
+• We continuously work to improve road safety on and off site, certify environmental and occupational health and safety management systems, and invest in community health programs and infrastructure

 Eldorado works to manage our water consumption while collaborating with local communities and governments by:

-• Giving preference to dry-stack tailings, where possible
+• Giving preference to dry-stack tailings in mine design, where feasible

 • Recycling water at our sites